Skip to primary navigation Skip to content Skip to footer

 Respectfully photographing baby wildlife protects both visitors and the animals they've travelled to see.

-As a naturalist guide in Yellowstone, one of the lessons I try to impart upon my guests is the best way to view baby wildlife in Yellowstone ethically and responsibly–in a way that doesn’t negatively affect the very animals guests travel to Yellowstone to witness.
+“Any glimpse into the life of an animal quickens our own and makes it so much the larger and better in every way,” John Muir.
+As a naturalist guide in Yellowstone, one of the lessons I try to impart upon my guests is the best way to view baby wildlife in Yellowstone ethically and responsibly and in a way that doesn’t negatively affect the very animals guests travel to Yellowstone to witness.

 By photographing wild animals like this moose calf from a distance, visitors can help protect baby wildlife.